 This Mother’s Day, Lisa Weyer found that the perfect gift to honor her mother’s life was the Gift of Hope of a sewing machine — given to a mother in need across the world.

-Fast forward many years later, she was married and living in Arizona with three young daughters.
+Fast forward many years later, my mother was married and living in Arizona with three young daughters.
 I was the middle girl.

 My mom always loved fabric, so as we traveled the world her collection grew to represent many countries.
 Like the fabric, the tapestry of every trip was interwoven with life lessons which remain with me today.

 I am so very blessed I had a remarkable relationship with my mom.
 Due to the circumstances of my conception and birth, things could have been very different.
 However, I never felt anything but love.
 We had a special bond.
-I was born with fluid in my lungs and my mom always said she refused to let me sleep in a crib because she thought I would suffocate.
-So, every night, I slept next to mom.
+I was born with fluid in my lungs, and my mom always said she refused to let me sleep in a crib because she thought I would suffocate.
+So every night, I slept next to her.
 As a result, I believe we were bonded in a unique way that lasted a lifetime.

 Tragedy struck our family when my younger sister was killed in a car crash at the age of 15.
 Our family home was sold, and my parents tried hard to find light again.
 I do not believe the sewing machine and fabrics were every touched again.

-Many years later, my parents moved to Oregon to live closer to my sister.
+Many years later, my parents moved to Oregon to live closer to my older sister.
 My mom said the landscape, rivers and climate reminded her of Lithuania.
 Soon after, she was diagnosed with progressive supranuclear palsy, a rare neurological disease.
-Over the course of about three years, she declined and eventually required 24/7 supervision and care.
+Over the course of about three years, her health declined and she eventually required round-the-clock supervision and care.
 My dad became her caregiver, and my sister helped as much as she could.
 I still lived in Phoenix and traveled back and forth quite often to see my parents and help my dad.

-On November 18, 2019 I left Phoenix after nearly 48 years there.
+On November 18, 2019, I left Phoenix after nearly 48 years there.
 I sold most of my belongings, knowing in my heart that Oregon is where I should be.
 My mom was in the hospital that December with a critical case of sepsis.
 Miraculously, she was released on December 18 and came home for Christmas.
-Then on January 18, 2020 she died.
-I am so grateful for the final two months I had with her and spending every day in her presence.
+Then on January 18, 2020, she died.
+I am so grateful for the final two months I had with her, spending every day in her presence.